NCALM-UH/pdal-als-tpu/example/example.md

 ### **4. Surface Normals**

-In order to include the influence of the laser ray to ground surface incidence angle in the TPU estimation, we need to compute an estimated surface normal vector for each point.
-The `als_tpu` filter uses the surface normal to compute the incidence angle.
+In order to include the laser ray to ground surface incidence angle in the TPU estimation, we need to compute an estimated surface normal vector for each point.
 We should also remove the in-air point returns discovered during data visualization before computing the normals.
 We can use PDAL to accomplish both tasks.

 ```bash
 (pdal-als-tpu) pjhartze@GSE-10:/mnt/f/uh$ mkdir ./tiles/laz-normal